 1) Build your following

 Decide which social media sites you want to lean on and work to build a following on those platforms.
-Social media will be a huge source of blog traffic if you approach it right.
-Spend some time actively engaging on those sites and sharing other people’s content as well as your own.
+Social media will be a huge source of blog traffic if you

-2) Social media profiles
+3) Social Media profiles

-3) Post on social media regularly
+5) Post on Social Media regularly

-5) Focus on one audience
+7) Focus on one Audience

 Related: How to Choose Your Blog’s Niche and Focus